kevindelord/DKDBManager/README.md

 - [Database matching an API](https://github.com/kevindelord/dkdbmanager/wiki#database-matching-an-api)
 - [Other Resources](https://github.com/kevindelord/dkdbmanager/wiki#other-resources)

-## Try it!

-Checkout the example project:

-	$> pod try DKDBManager

 ## Quick overview

 With the `DKDBManager` and `MagicalRecord` you can easily create, update or delete entities.

-To do so you need to 'be' in a savingContext and use the appropriate DKDBManager functions:
+To do so you need to _be_ in a savingContext and use the appropriate DKDBManager functions:

 	DKDBManager.saveWithBlock { (savingContext: NSManagedObjectContext) in